molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 tabix -p vcf example.vcf.gz
 ```

-### Using SHAPEIT2 output
+### Using SHAPEIT2 Output and Oxford Gen format

-The output format of SHAPEIT2 is documented on their website: http://www.shapeit.fr/pages/m02_formats/hapssample.html.
-However, the actual output does not contain the chromosome on the first column.
-The `--forceChr` option forces the input data to the chromosome which is specified.
+The [SHAPEIT2 output](http://www.shapeit.fr/pages/m02_formats/hapssample.html) and the [Oxford GEN format](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format.html) store either a custom SNP ID on the first column or the chromosome.
+When the fist column is not used for the chromosome the `--forceChr` option can be used to force the input data to a specified chromosome.
 Note this is only valid if all variants are indeed on this chromosome.
-This feature is currently only implemented for the input data and not for the reference data.
-Feel free to raise a [new issue](https://github.com/molgenis/systemsgenetics/issues/new) on our github project to request this.
+This feature is currently only implemented for the input data and not for the reference data, feel free to raise a [new issue](https://github.com/molgenis/systemsgenetics/issues/new) on our GitHub project to request this.

 Typical usage scenarios
 ----------------